abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 language is not “clinging to self” because the self is non-existent.
 Rather, it is the clinging to the belief in self.

-14\.
-Do you think being interested in Buddhism guided you to the contemplative life or would you have become a monk in any tradition?
+Q: Do you think being interested in Buddhism guided you to the contemplative life or would you have become a monk in any tradition?
 Would you share a bit of your story?

-Certainly there was a draw to some kind of contemplative life.
+A: Certainly there was a draw to some kind of contemplative life.
 When I was young, religion didn’t draw me, although that is probably a manifestation of stubbornness and contrariness.
 But something resonated immediately with Buddhism and something drew me to meditation and